-2045 Metropolitan Transportation Plan - Framework - National, State, and Region National Goal Area National Goals ARDOT Goals MoDOT Goals NWARPC 20 45 MTP Goals 2045 MTP System Performance Measures Infrastructure Condition - State of Good Repair To maintain the highway infrastructure asset system in a state of good repair Invest in the existing highway and bridges to maintain and preserve the existing system.
+2045 Metropolitan Transportation Plan - Framework - National, State, and Region National Goal Area National Goals ARDOT Goals MoDOT Goals NWARPC 204 45 MTP Goals 2045 MTP System Performance Measures Infrastructure Condition - State of Good Repair To maintain the highway infrastructure asset system in a state of good repair Invest in the existing highway and bridges to maintain and preserve the existing system.
 Take care of the transportation system and services we enjoy today Preserve and Maintain Infrastructure Maintain the existing and planned transportation system through ongoing maintenance, rehabilitation, reconstruction, and/or preservation.
-Percentage of interstate pavements in good condition Percentage of interstate pavements in poor condition Percentage of non-interstate NHS pavements in good condition Percentage of non-interstate NHS pavements in poor condition Percent of NHS bridges by deck area classified as Good condition Percent of NHS bridges by deck area classified as Poor condition Pavement Condition on NHS Transit (PTASP) mean distance between major mechanical failure Transit (TAM) Plan transit bus/fleet age/condition Safety and Security To achieve a significant reduction in traffic fatalities and serious injuries on all public roads ' Keep all travelers safe, no matter the mode of transportation Improve Safety Increase transportation safety for all modes of travel Number of fatalities Fatality rate per 100 million VMT Number of serious injuries Serious injury rate per 100 million VMT Number of non-motorized fatalities and serious injuries Transit (PTASP) Number of fatalities and injuries and rate per revenue miles traveled Congestion Reduction and System Reliability To achieve a significant reduction in congestion on the National Highway System.
-To improve the efficiency of the surface transportation system Invest in the multimodal transportation system to improve mobility, connectivity, accessibility, and reliability for people and goods.
-Improve re liability and reduce congestion on Missouri's transportation system Reduce Congestion Improve Reliability Maximize the capacity and reliability of existing facilities on regionally significant routes and minimize the need for new roadways.
-Interstate Travel Time Reliability Measure: Percent of Reliable Person-Miles Traveled on the Interstate Non-Interstate Travel Time Reliability Measure: Percent of Reliable Person-Miles Traveled on the Non-Interstate NHS Freight Reliability Measure: Truck Travel Time Reliability Index Freight Movement and Economic Vitality To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development Invest in projects that spur economic growth and create jobs Improve Regional Mobility Increase transportation mobility and accessibility for both persons and freight, thus promoting economic vitality in the region.
+Percentage of interstate pavements in good condition Percentage of interstate pavements in poor condition Percentage of non-interstate NHS pavements in good condition Percentage of non-interstate NHS pavements in poor condition Percent of NHS bridges by deck area classified as Good condition Percent of NHS bridges by deck area classified as Poor condition Percent of NHS bridges by deck area classified as Poor condition Pavement Condition on NHS Transit (PTASP) mean distance between major mechanical failure Transit (TAM) Plan transit bus/fleet age/condition Safety and Security To achieve a significant reduction in traffic fatalities and serious injuries on all public roads and reduce system Keep all travelers safe, no matter the mode of transportation Improve Safety Increase transportation safety for all modes of travel Number of fatalities Fatality rate per 100 million VMT Number of serious injuries Serious injury rate per 100 million VMT Number of non-motorized fatalities and serious injuries Transit (PTASP) Number of fatalities and injuries and rate per revenue miles traveled Congestion Reduction and System Reliability To achieve a significant reduction in congestion on the National Highway System.
+To improve the efficiency of the surface transportation system improve mobility, Improve reliability and reduce congestion on Missouri's transportation system Reduce Congestion Improve Reliability Maximize the capacity and reliability of existing facilities on regionally significant routes and minimize the need for new roadways.
+Interstate Travel Time Reliability Measure: Percent of Reliable Person-Miles Traveled on the Interstate Non-Interstate Travel Time Reliability Measure: Percent of Reliable Person-Miles Traveled on the Non-Interstate NHS Freight Reliability Measure: Truck Travel Time Reliability Index Freight Movement and Economic Vitality To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development Improve intermodal transportation system connectivity, efficiency, and mobility to support existing industries and strengthen national and regional economic competitiveness.
+Partner with Metropolitan Planning Organizations, Planning and Development Districts, local governments, and other responsible modal agencies to improve intermodal transportation system safety, accessibility, and connectivity.
+Invest in projects that spur economic growth and create jobs Improve Regional Mobility Increase transportation mobility and accessibility for both persons and freight, thus promoting economic vitality in the region.
 Miles of Complete Streets Miles of roadways with Access Management % population served by trails within 1/4 mile % population served by public transit within 1/4 mile Unlinked Trips per revenue mile (Transit, NTD) Unlinked Trips per Revenue hour (Transit, NTD) Environmental Sustainability To enhance the performance of the transportation system while protecting and enhancing the natural environment Give Missourians better transportation choices Protect the Environment To enhance the performance of the transportation system while protecting and enhancing the natural environment.
 Number of Jurisdictions with drainage criteria manuals Number of jurisdictions with Karst BMP's Cave Springs Recharge Area